AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 ![](../assets/media/image13.png)

-**Figure 7** – Link between the capacity invested by **Antares-Xpansion**, and the capacity available in the ANTARES study
+**Figure 6** – Link between the capacity invested by **Antares-Xpansion**, and the capacity available in the ANTARES study

-Note that by default, the parameters link-profile and already-installed-link-profile contain only 1's, thus assuming "perfect" availability of the invested capacity.
+Note that by default, the parameters `link-profile` and `already-installed-link-profile` contain only 1's, thus assuming "perfect" availability of the invested capacity.

-The parameter link-profile is conventionally used for:
+The parameter `link-profile` is conventionally used for:

 - Take into account an NTC profile on an interconnection, possibly seasonalized and having a different impact on the direct and